IBeArjen/integration-prototype/sip/execution_control/master_controller/rpc/README.md

 ## Purpose

-This implementation of SIP master controller emulates the SDP/TM command interface with RPyC.
+This implementation of SIP master controller emulates the SDP-TM command interface with RPyC.

 It implements the "Master Controller" component of the SDP architecture.